dimforge/ncollide/docs/geometric_queries.md

 casting algorithms for all the shapes it implements (including functions that are able to cast rays on arbitrary [support-mapped](../geometric_representations/index.html#support-map) convex shapes).
-The main ray-casting related data structure is the `ray::Ray` itself:
+The main ray-casting related data structure is the `query::Ray` itself:

 | Field  | Description                    |
 |--      | --                             |